SmithWillSuffice/ohanga-pai/content/blog/22_mmtfornow.md

 OK, *some*,... ok, *many* theorists did also play into the hype.
 They're almost forced to because they need to attract research grant funding.
 It's pretty sad, but that's the reality.
-So the physicists is not always acting like a scientist.
+So the physicist is not always acting like a scientist.
 I don't have a problem with that, provided they admit it.
 I like all the emotion and excitement too.